Murder of Gabriel Fernandez

 Gabriel Daniel Fernandez (February 20, 2005 – May 24, 2013) was an eight-year-old boy from Palmdale, California, United States, who died after months of severe abuse and torture.
 His death resulted from a beating inflicted by his mother, Pearl Fernandez, and her boyfriend, Isauro Aguirre.
 Both were charged and convicted of first-degree murder with special circumstances of torture.
-Pearl was sentenced to life imprisonment without parole and Aguirre was sentenced to death.

-Social workers associated with the case were charged with child neglect and falsifying public records due their handling of his case.
-Ultimately, their charges were dismissed by an appeals court.
+Pearl was sentenced to life imprisonment without the possibility of parole and Aguirre was sentenced to death.
+Four social workers involved in the case were charged with child neglect and falsifying public records, but these charges were later dropped.

 Victim

 Gabriel Daniel Fernandez was born on February 20, 2005, to Arnold Contreras and Pearl Fernandez.
 Shortly after his birth, Fernandez was placed in the care of his great-uncle, Michael Lemos Carranza, and Carranza's partner, David Martinez.
-In 2009, when Fernandez was four years old, he went to live with his grandparents after his grandfather voiced disapproval of him being raised by a same-sex couple.
-Fernandez remained with his grandparents until September 2012, when his mother and her boyfriend, Isauro Aguirre, took him into their custody.
+Fernandez lived with Carranza and Martinez for almost four years until they relinquished their custody of him after his grandfather, Robert Fernandez, objected to him being raised by a gay couple.
+Fernandez lived with his grandparents until September 2012, when his mother and her boyfriend, Isauro Aguirre, took him into their custody.
 Other family members expressed concern at this due to Pearl's alleged neglect of her other children.

 Abuse and murder

-Throughout his eight-month stay in the home of Pearl Fernandez and Isauro Aguirre, Gabriel Fernandez was systematically abused and tortured.
-This included physical beatings, burns from cigarettes and heated objects, shots from a BB gun, and the forced consumption of cat litter, cat feces, spoiled food, and his own vomit.
-The torture extended to psychological abuse, including being forced to sleep bound and gagged in a cabinet and made to wear girls' clothing.
-Fernandez's siblings reported that the couple often laughed while inflicting the abuse.
-According to prosecutors, one of Aguirre's motivations for abusing Fernandez was his belief that the boy was gay.
+Throughout his stay in the home of Pearl Fernandez and Isauro Aguirre, Gabriel Fernandez was systematically abused and tortured.
+According to Gabriel's older brother, Ezequiel, this included beatings, confinement in a locked cabinet, shots from a BB gun, and the forced consumption of cat litter, cat feces, spoiled food, and his own vomit.
+Ezequiel also reported that the couple often laughed while inflicting the abuse.
+Prosecutors said that one of Aguirre's motivations for abusing Fernandez was his belief that the boy was gay.